-Free flow of trade in services is one of the important elements in realising the AEC, where there will be substantially less restriction to ASEAN services suppliers in providing services and in establishing companies across national borders within the region.
+Free flow of trade in services is one of the important elements in realising the AEC.
+There will be substantially less restriction to ASEAN services suppliers.
+They can provide services and in establish companies across national borders within the region.

 3. Free flow of investment